jpoehls/zduck.com/_posts/2013/2013-08-09-tableaukit-powershell-module-for-tableau.md

 ## Roadmap

 The future is wide open for this.
-What kinds of functionality would you like to see added?
+What kind of functionality would you like to see added?
 Let me know in the comments!

 [1]: {{site.url}}/2013/exploring-tableau-workbooks-with-powershell-part-1-opening-workbooks/